Created on

 Step 2: On 'Edit the Interface', enable the option 'DHCP Server'.

-Step 3: Once the 'DHCP Server' option is enabled, then the Address range, Netmask, Default Gateway, Lease time, and DNS Server are auto-filled as per the IP Class, based on the IP address provided in the IP/Network Mask field.
+Step 3: Once the 'DHCP Server' option is enabled, the Address range, Netmask, Default Gateway, Lease time, and DNS Server are auto-filled as per the IP Class, based on the IP address provided in the IP/Network Mask field.

 Step 4: If the above parameters need to be re-configured, then those fields can be individually edited.